cosmo4/CSE-310/sprint1/course.md

 |Individual Module|       13:30        |

 7. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.

+Sitting down for long periods of time was extremely helpful.
+I was able to stay focused and get a lot done in those times that I spent more than 1 hour at a time.
+I also finished the project well before the due date with was great.
+For next Sprint, I am going to start earlier so I can add more features and functionality.